hackersanddesigners/chatty-pub/front/docs/CSS.md

 # CSS

 In this document we take a look at what CSS is and how it can be applied to a publication in ChattyPub.
+The slides based on this document can be found <a href="https://hackersanddesigners.github.io/chatty-pub-css-slides/">here</a>.

 - [What is CSS](#what-is-css)
 - [Rules](#rules)